NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- NC State has combined with its opponents to score more than 56 points just twice this year.
+- NC State and its opponents have combined for 56 points -- this matchup's point total -- only twice this year.

-- In 50% of Louisville's games this season (3/6), the teams combined to score more than Saturday's total of 56.
+- Louisville's games have gone over 56 points in three of six chances this season.

-- The two teams combine to score 63.7 points per game, 7.7 more than the over/under in this contest.
+- The combined points per game average of the two teams, 63.7, is 7.7 points greater than Saturday's over/under.

-- The 43.7 combined points per game that these two squads have allowed this season are 12.3 fewer than the 56 total in this contest.
+- These two squads combine to allow 43.7 points per game, 12.3 fewer than this contest's over/under.

-- The Wolf Pack and their opponents score an average of 52.8 points per game, 3.2 fewer than Saturday's total.
+- The average total in Wolf Pack games this season is 52.8, 3.2 points fewer than Saturday's over/under of 56 .

-- The 63.6 PPG average total in Cardinals games this season is 7.6 points more than this game's over/under.
+- The 56-point over/under for this game is 7.6 points below the 63.6 points per game average total in Cardinals games this season.

 NC State Stats and Trends

-- NC State is 3-2 against the spread and 4-1 overall this season when the team notches more than 27.0 points.
+- NC State is 3-2 against the spread and 4-1 overall this season when the team scores more than 27 points.

-- When NC State piles up more than 423.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- NC State is 2-0 against the spread and 2-0 overall when the team totals over 423.1 yards.

-- The Wolf Pack have turned the ball over six times this season, five fewer than the Cardinals have forced (11).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.